 If you are worried about launching a claim for compensation for a child accident, just contact us at Legal Helpline and we can do the rest.

-At the start of any compensation claim, you first need to be sure that you have a valid case for claiming compensation.
+At the start of child accident claims, you first need to be sure that you have a valid case for claiming compensation.

 We advise that if you intend to start a personal injury compensation claim, to do it as early as possible so that the details about the accident are still fresh in memory and possible crucial details aren’t forgotten, this is the same when making child accident claims.
 It is important to gather as much information and crucially evidence as possible from the accident in order to support your version of events.
 Photos and CCTV images of the accident and the resulting injuries are a great source of visual confirmation of the circumstances in which the accident occurred and the pain and suffering the child has experienced and so cannot be disputed against.